About the Isaiah House

 At the end of life we will not be judged by how many diplomas we have received, how much money we have made, how many great things we have done.
 We will be judged by “I was hungry, and you gave me something to eat, I was naked and you clothed me.
 I was homeless, and you took me in.” ― Mother Teresa

-Since 1987, we have operated a two bedroom home given to us by one of our donors, and we have been serving the city of Rochester ever since.
+Since 1987, we have operated a two bedroom home in the City of Rochester.
 The energy and passion of our founder, director, and volunteers provide much needed comfort to our residents and their families.
 The Rochester medical community of nurses, social workers, and physicians call on us often to serve those with the fewest options and greatest need.

 There is no cost to stay at Isaiah House and no expectation.
 We meet those in need of our care and walk side by side with them through each moment, hour, and day, making today the best day it can be.
 Families are invited to share in their loved ones care or leave the caring to our compassionate volunteers.
 This enables the family or loved-ones to focus on the loving and comforting moments without the stress or worry of what needs to be done.

 The Isaiah House was built

 Serving Those Who Are Most in Need